wenerme/wener/trickes/words.md

 Deadlock vs. Starvation vs. Live-lock
 ==================================
-Õª×Ô Akka ÎÄµµ
+æ‘˜è‡ª Akka æ–‡æ¡£

 Deadlock arises when several participants are waiting on each other to reach a specific state to be able to progress.
-As none of them can progress without some other participant to reach a certain state (a ¡°Catch-22¡± problem) all affected subsystems stall.
+As none of them can progress without some other participant to reach a certain state (a â€œCatch-22â€ problem) all affected subsystems stall.
 Deadlock is closely related to blocking, as it is necessary that a participant thread be able to delay the progression of other threads indefinitely.
 In the case of deadlock, no participants can make progress, while in contrast Starvation happens, when there are